Ho-Ro/adf4351/README.md

 ### Store the firmware permanently in EEPROM

-If you're an experienced FX2 hacker you can also store the firmware file `fx2adf435xfw.iic` permanently in the *large* 8K or 16K EEPROM of the FX2 board.
+If you're an experienced FX2 hacker you can also store the firmware file `fx2adf435xfw.iic` or `fx2adf435xfw_ex.iic` permanently in the *large* 8K or 16K EEPROM of the FX2 board.
 For technical details see the Cypress [AN50963](https://www.cypress.com/file/43391/download).
 Even with this approach you cannot *brick* your device, if the storage fails, just deactivate the EEPROM (e.g. with a jumper on the FX2 board) and repeat the programming.